pchanial/python-for-data-scientists/source/ndarray.rst

 .. image:: broadcast_column.png

-* What if the arrays (still of same rank) have a rank greater than 2?
-There is no restriction on the rank: any dimension of length 1 of an array is virtually replicated to match the other array dimension length.
-Both arrays may have dimensions that will be broadcast.
+* What if the rank of the arrays is greater than 2?
+There is no restriction on the rank: any dimension of length 1 is broadcastable and is virtually replicated to match the other array's dimension length.
+The two arrays may have different broadcastable dimensions.
 If this happens, the result of the operation will have more elements than any of the operands.

 * Can it work on arrays of different ranks?
 Sure!
 Dimensions of length 1 are **prepended** (added on the left of the array shape) until the two arrays have the same rank.
 As a consequence, the following operation is possible: